-Strata Name No. of Carbon (CO2/acre) Carbon Percentage Plots Avg Std.
+Strata Name No. of Plots Carl oon (CO2/a cre) Acres Carbon (CO2) Total Percentage Carbon (CO 2) Total

+Avg Std.
 Dev.
 Std.
-Error Acres Carbon (CO 2) Total Carbon (CO2) Total Total
+Error

+Total

 (j) The metric tons of CO2e/acre in each carbon pool, as derived from the preceding steps, must be entered in table A.3.